-- Responses should be 400-1000 words in length and written in a way that the layperson can understand.
+- Responses should be no more than 800 words in length and written in a way that the layperson can understand.
 Once submitted, they must be peer-reviewed by two reference group members before publication.
 Rather than single out one article/journalist/media outlet, seek to identify a worrying trend and reference a cluster of stories that apply.
 Link to these and name the outlet rather than the journalist; exceptions being opinion articles, in which instances journalists may be named.
 Maintain a tone of respect.

 - AOD Media Watch is bipartisan and not aligned with any particular political party, so responses should reflect this.

 - Not every media outlet has an interest in providing harm-reduction advice, but your response could be an opportunity to provide it.

 - Pick your battles.
 When assessing a misinformation or stigmatising article there will be some really obvious points to hone in on… and then there are the pedantic things that even our own team might not have total consensus on.
 Making too many points dilutes whatever the most important message is.

 - Finally, it’s also good to praise whenever the piece gets something right.